Life in the Netherlands as an international is pretty great — but armed with these top apps, it can be even better.

-Check out these 11 of the best apps to have as an expat in the Netherlands.
-And the best bit?
+Check out these 12 of the best apps to have as an international in the Netherlands.
+And our favourite bit?
 They are all free!
 Trust us — you won’t regret downloading them!

 This app is essential for getting through the sometimes baffling Dutch bureaucracy.
-DigiD is an online identification that links to your BSN (social security number) and is used by almost every governmental body.
-You’ll need it if you are filling out your taxes, applying for residency, or applying for any benefits.
+DigiD is an online identification that links to your BSN (citizen service number) and is used by almost every governmental body in the Netherlands.

 You don’t actually need a DigiD to be in the country, but having the app makes your life here so much easier!